Gradient-Based Join Ordering: Cost Model and Training Details

 \subsection{Training Procedure}

 The GNN is implemented using Pytorch Geometric.
 One model is trained per dataset and query shape with as many training plans as mentioned in the experimental section.
-All models are trained for 200 epochs using a batch size of 128 with the Adam optimizer using a learning rate of $1e-4$.
-As a loss function, the mean squared error between the predicted and true cost of a plan is used.
+All models are trained for 200 epochs using a batch size of 128 with the AdamW optimizer using a learning rate of $10^{-4}$.
+As a loss function, the Huber loss between the predicted and true log-cost of a plan is used.
 The final model is chosen based on the lowest Q-Error on the validation plans.